 Why Data Governance is Crucial for Organizations

 The biggest data breach in history occurred in 2016 when Yahoo revealed that 3 billion users had been compromised in a series of data breaches between 2013 and 2014.
 There were 41 class-action lawsuits and a hefty fine of 35 million dollars for not disclosing the full details of the breaches.
-Had they invested more resources in a stronger data governance, ensuring that the sensitive information of users are being protected, it would have been a different story.
+Had they invested more resources in stronger data governance, ensuring that the sensitive information of users is being protected, it would have been a different story.
 Without data governance, data can pose a security and validity risk and a significant threat to your organization.

 Good data governance encourages organizations to streamline operations by eliminating data redundancy.
 It also helps in adhering to regulations and compliance, such as GDPR guidelines in Europe, which protect consumer rights to privacy.
 In May 2023, Meta was fined 1.2 billion euros by the Irish Data Protection Committee for not complying with GDPR.
 This fine serves as a clear warning to companies that the GDPR’s requirements must be taken seriously, and non-compliance can result in severe financial consequences.